 Tips for a safe and healthy school year

-Dr. Gigi Chawla, chief of general pediatrics at Children’s Minnesota, joined the WCCO Mid-Morning show to talk about what parents can do to prepare their kids for the school year, whether their school goes back in-person, virtually or in a hybrid model.
+Dr. Gigi Chawla, chief of general pediatrics at Children’s Minnesota, talks about what parents can do to prepare their kids for the school year, whether their school goes back in-person, virtually or in a hybrid model.

 “There is a lot that’s under your control,” said Dr. Chawla.
 “First of all, make sure that your kid has had their physical exam, get their routine childhood vaccines, make sure you get a flu shot, and think about doing a temperature check or a symptom check before your child goes to school.
 And don’t send your kids to school sick.”